 - ended insurance policies and utility contracts

 If you need A&E services, this will always be free, and you will not be asked to show that you live here unless you go to the hospital for further treatment.

 Prescription Prepayment Certificates (PPCs)

 If you regularly pay prescription charges, a PPC could save you money.
-The prescription charge in England is £9.15 per item.
-A PPC costs:
+The prescription charge in England is £9.35 per item.
+A PPC from 1 April costs:

 People with certain medical conditions can get free NHS prescriptions if they have a valid medical exemption certificate.
 Having a bleeding disorder is currently not a valid medical exemption.

 Check to see if you can apply for a medical exemption certificate.
 If you’re not sure about the name of your condition, speak to your doctor.

 Disclaimer: The content of this page has been provided by GOV.UK and is for general information only.
 It is subject to change without notice.